Investment Flow Chart Analysis - 11-7-2025

 \

-After Friday's close, The IBD market call was reduced to an exposure of 60-80%.
+After Friday's close, The IBD market call has fallen to commitment of only 60-80%.

 The Accumulation/Distribution chart is shown below.
-As clearly shown, the number of “A” rated stocks according to IBD which had climbed back above the green fell hard during Thursday and Friday's market action.
-Market rotation is occurring which has in the past found the overall market unable to move higher.
+As clearly shown, the number of “A” rated stocks according to IBD continues to approach the red zone after the market action of the past week.

 The methodology which I use has a rule that states that when the line falls below the green zone, profits need to be taken.
 Further, when the line falls below the red line, the trading portfolio should be in cash.
 As the line approaches the red line, trading positions with tight stops can be entered.

-Investors should be concerned if the number of A's is unable to remain above the green zone as it is often the sign of a blow-off top before a major correction begins.
+Investors should be concerned if the number of A's are unable to remain above the red zone as it is often the sign before a major correction begins.

-The Strategic Investing Portfolio still remains about 50% in cash.
+The Strategic Investing Portfolio is about 85% in cash or short-term US Treasuries.

 We continue to run the various IBD and StockCharts screens each day but the current political and economic conditions suggest that prudence is justified.